dantheman0207/blockchain_development/index.md

 }
 ```
 ### Edit a block
 How about a function that changes our existing block?
 First we define the function name.
-This function does an operation on an existing object, so we define function inside of our object.
+This function does an operation on an existing object, so we define it inside of our class.
 Then we can make changes to the object.
 When we want to use this function we can write `ourBlock.changeNonce(10)` to change the nonce of `ourBlock` to 10.

 ```JavaScript
 class Block {